jelhub/scimgateway/README.md

 * Using HTTPS seems to slow down the CA Provisioning - ScimGateway communication.
 Example: Using Provisioning Manager UI and retrieving an account takes approx. 0.5 sec with HTTP, but same operation with HTTPS takes approx. 1.5 sec. (tested both self-signed and Active Directory signed certificate).

-* Create/Delete groups not supported
+* Delete groups not supported

 ## License